-Attaching screws to 3.0 N·m (27.0 in. lbs.).
+Screw assemblies to 3.0 N.m (27.0 lb. in.)

 - 10. Electrical connectors to fuel injectors. - 11.
-With engine "OFF", and ignition "ON", check for leaks around fuel meter body, gasket, and around fuel line nuts. - 12.
-Air cleaner, adapter, and new gaskets.
+With engine "OFF", and ignition "ON", check for leaks around fuel meter body, gasket and around fuel line nuts.

-THROTTLE POSITION SENSOR (TPS) - TBI 220 Replacement (Figure 4-20)
+THROTTLE POSITION SENSOR (TPS)-TBI 220 (Figure 4-29)

-On 2.8L (V-6) engines, the TPS is adjustable, and is supplied with attaching screw retainers.
+On 2.8L 9V-6) engines, the TPS is adjustable, and is supplied with attaching screw retainers.
 On all other engines, it is non-adjustable, without retainers.
-In addition, on 2.8L (V-6) and 7.4 (V-8) engines, the TPS has a horizontal electrical connector; on all other engines, the connector is vertical.
+In addition, on 2.8L (V-6) and 7.4 (V8) engines, the TPS has a horizontal electricalconnector; whereas, on all other engines, the connector is a vertical one.
+Since these TPS configurations can be mounted interchangeable, be sure to order the correct one for your engine with the identical part number of the one being replaced.